JohnBrungard/CS360-Mobile-Application-Development/README.md

 ***Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?***
 The user required an application that will be used to track items in a warehouse.
 They required the application to include the following:
-A database with at least two tables (one to store the inventory items and one to store user logins and passwords), a screen for logging into the app (Note that this should also be used to create a login if the user has never logged in before.), a screen with a grid that displays all items in the inventory, a mechanism by which the user can add and remove items from inventory, a mechanism by which the user can increase or decrease the number of a specific item in the inventory,
+A database with at least two tables (one to store the inventory items and one to store user logins and passwords), a screen for logging into the app (Note that this would create a login if the user has never logged in before.), a screen with a grid that displays all items in the inventory, a mechanism by which the user can add and remove items from inventory, a mechanism by which the user can increase or decrease the number of a specific item in the inventory,